AnswerDotAI/rerankers/README.md

 - ✅ [FlashRank](https://github.com/PrithivirajDamodaran/FlashRank) rerankers (ONNX-optimised models, very fast on CPU)
 - ✅ ColBERT-based reranker - not a model initially designed for reranking, but does perform quite strongly in some cases.
 Implementation is lightweight, based only on transformers.
 - 🟠⭐ RankLLM/RankZephyr: supported by wrapping the [rank-llm library](https://github.com/castorini/rank_llm) library!
 Support for RankZephyr/RankVicuna is untested, but RankLLM + GPT models fully works!
+- ✅ 🆕 v0.6.0: MonoVLMRanker, multi-modal image reranker employing the MonoT5 method with a VLM backnd.
 - 📍 LiT5

 Features: